Kofukuji Temple 興福寺

 Nara Park is a short walking distance from the train station.
 Trains to Nara run regularly from Osaka and Kyoto, as well as other major destinations.

-If you arrive at the JR station, there is a loop bus which will save you the walk to the park.
+If you arrive at JR Nara Station, there is a loop bus which will save you the walk to the park.
 The number 2 bus or any of the buses bound for Kasuga Taisha will stop at Kencho-mae bus stop, which is a short walk from the temple.

 If you like pagodas, you will love Kofukuji Temple.
-At 50 meters tall, the five-story pagoda is the second largest in Japan.
-The tallest pagoda can be found in neighboring Kyoto .
+At 50.1meters tall, the five-story pagoda is the second tallest wooden pagoda in Japan, and a symbol of the ancient capital of Nara.
+The tallest five-story pagoda can be found in neighboring Kyoto .

-Kofukuji is filled with priceless relics from the days when Nara was the capital of Japan.
-Many of these are displayed in the Kokuhokan, the Kofukuji National Treasure Museum.
+Kofukuji contains many extremely valuable documents and treasures from Nara 's history as the capital of Japan.
+Many of these are displayed in the Kofukuji National Treasure Museum.

 * The information on this page may be subject to change due to COVID-19.